Getting In the Arena, Trying Reflexive Things

 My plans to harness one of my favorite investment concepts to engineer Easter Egg Capital's ignition

-I will get into what I mean by that, but first let’s set the stage.
+I will get into what I mean by that, but let’s first set the stage.

 We see this across financial markets: